 We continued to pray for our country, that our leaders will seek God’s wisdom and guidance in all their endeavours.

-On Sundays in February at 10:45 our preachers will be …
+On Sundays in July at 10:45 our preachers will be …

 Bible Explorers for children at 11.15 am.
+(Except Easter Day)

 Coffee and tea served after the service.